apeace/react16-boilerplate/README.md

 Now you can import the `foo` library, and Typescript will assume it's an `any` type.
 Of course, you could write your own typings in `foo.d.ts` and describe the shape of the library instead of declaring it as `any`, if you want.

+### Separating dependencies

+You could reconfigure Webpack to output React (and/or other libraries) as their own bundle to allow for better caching.
+I've chosen not to do that because I don't need it right now and wanted a simpler config.

 ## List of production dependencies